hfp/libxstream/README.md

 ```

 ### Function Interface
-The function interface is used to describe and call a user function along with its list of arguments.
+The function interface is used to call a user function and to describe its list of arguments (signature).
 The function's signature consists of inputs, outputs, or in-out arguments.
 An own function can be enqueued for execution within a stream by taking the address of the function.

 ```C
 size_t nargs = 5, arity = 0;